I released version 1.0.0 of

 found that I wanted to make some changes to the API.
 I didn't want

-to make a compatibility-breaking change this close to 1.0.0
+to make a compatibility-breaking change this close to 1.0.0, so I

 decided to make the changes but keep some deprecated compatibility